 Even with a super simple, basic stitch you can make an amazing blanket if you have a yarn that is soft and has a built-in color variation.

 Sometimes these types of yarn are called variegated or self-striping yarns because they will form stripes of color as you crochet without you doing anything special.
+You can go with a bright colors or muted colors, either way, even the simple blanket will look great.

 Also, while choosing the yarn, pick one that is soft and suitable for the baby.
 If in doubt, look for the picture of a baby on the label of a yarn ball or for the word “Baby” in the yarn’s name.
+Any soft yarn with the baby on it will be the best yarn for the project.

 Pick a hook to crochet the blanket